Inevitable manifestation of wiggles in the expansion of the late Universe: Employing some simplest wavelets

 Coincidentally, the first derivative of the Gaussian distribution \eqref{eqn:G0}, i.e., $\psi_{\rm G1}(z)$, can be used to roughly approximate the Haar wavelet smoothly.
 For $\psi_{\rm G1}(z)$, we pick $\alpha=0.0005{\rm \,km\, s^{-1}\, Mpc^{-1}}$, $z_\dagger=2$, and $\beta=2$, so that the wavelet approximates our previous Haar example.
-For rest of the examples, $\psi_{\rm G2}(z)$, $\psi_{\rm G3}(z)$, and $\psi_{\rm G4}(z)$, the values of the parameters are shown on the top left panel of~\cref{fig:kinematics} and the increased number of wiggles for higher derivatives are clearly seen.
-The top right, and bottom right panels show how increasing the number of wiggles can provide a better description of the BAO data.
-Unlike the Haar and $\psi_{\rm G1}(z)$ examples, $\psi_{\rm G2}(z)$ and $\psi_{\rm G4}(z)$ examples better describe also the eBOSS DR16 Quasar data at $z_{\rm eff}=1.48$ while retaining better agreement with the Ly-$\alpha$ BAO data at $z_{\rm eff}=2.33$; the $\psi_{\rm G4}(z)$ example even complies with the trend of the Galaxy BAO data (at $z_{\rm eff}=0.38,\,0.51,\,0.70$) $H(z)/(1+z)$ measurements that increase with redshift, which cannot be achieved within $\Lambda$CDM (even though $\Lambda$CDM is not in strong tension with any of these data points).
+For the rest of the examples, $\psi_{\rm G2}(z)$, $\psi_{\rm G3}(z)$, and $\psi_{\rm G4}(z)$, the values of the parameters are shown on the top panel of~\cref{fig:hradius} and the increased number of wiggles for higher derivatives are clearly seen.
+Also in~\cref{fig:kinematics}, the top left, top right, and bottom right panels show how increasing the number of wiggles can provide a better description of the BAO data.
+Unlike the Haar and $\psi_{\rm G1}(z)$ examples, $\psi_{\rm G2}(z)$ and $\psi_{\rm G4}(z)$ examples better describe also the eBOSS DR16 Quasar data at $z_{\rm eff}=1.48$ while retaining better agreement with the Ly-$\alpha$ BAO data at $z_{\rm eff}=2.33$; the $\psi_{\rm G4}(z)$ example even complies with the trend of the Galaxy BAO data (at $z_{\rm eff}=0.38,\,0.51,\,0.70$) $H(z)/(1+z)$ measurements that increase with redshift; this trend is not present in Planck $\Lambda$CDM (i.e., $\Lambda$CDM as constrained by Planck CMB data) even though it is not in strong tension with any of these data points.
 Still, we emphasize that these wavelets are just illustrative examples and better wavelets can be looked for.
 Again, attributing the wiggles to the DE, the DE density also wiggles smoothly; however, for the $\psi_{\rm G1}(z)$ and $\psi_{\rm G2}(z)$ examples, two safe/expected singularities are again present in $w_{\rm DE}(z)$ at the redshifts that the DE density vanishes.